Join

 Education and training

 Trust gardens provide a great opportunity for us to help people of all ages become better gardeners.
 Training days for schools and young children, as well as guided walks led by our garden specialists, help us to share our knowledge and passion for horticulture.
-Our Garden Apprenticeship programme provides a work-based route into a career as a professional gardener.
 The Trust’s School of Heritage Gardening, founded in 1961 and based at Threave Garden, provides education and training for future generations of gardeners.

 School of Heritage Gardening